The Last Spritz

 The EDP fixed everything that the original EDT got wrong about longevity without sacrificing the close-quarters intimacy that made La Nuit famous.
 The cardamom and lavender combination is genuinely seductive in a way that doesn't feel like it's trying.

 This is the definition of a "close quarters cologne" — it's not projecting across the restaurant, it's meant for the person across the table from you.
 Subtle, sophisticated, and consistently one of the best compliment-getters in the under-$120 range.
+See the full breakdown.

 Tom Ford Tobacco Vanille